robertorcosta/azure-docs.pt-br/articles/migrate/how-to-set-up-appliance-hyper-v.md

 ## <a name="next-steps"></a>Próximas etapas

-Experimente a [avaliação do Hyper-V](tutorial-assess-hyper-v.md) com a avaliação do servidor migrado do Azure.
+Experimente a [avaliação do Hyper-V](tutorial-assess-hyper-v.md) com a avaliação do servidor de migrações para Azure.